benhj/knoxcrypt/README.md

 BasicFS: An experimental fuse-based filesystem
 ----------------------------------------------

-### Basic idea
+### Technical overview

 Files are stored as blocks.
 The block size is determined by the macro `uint64_t const FILE_BLOCK_SIZE = 4096;` in the file `DetailBFS.hpp`.
-The size represents a trade-off between file space usage and file access time efficiency.
+The chosen size represents a trade-off between file space usage and file access time efficiency.
 The smaller the block size, the better the utilization of space but the poorer the write-time efficiency.
 A value of 4096 was found to represent a good tradeoff.
-An initial value of 512 was found to exhibit painfully slow write speed.
+(An initial value of 512 was found to exhibit painfully slow write speed.)

 - Blocks are assigned to files as they are written.
 - Allocated blocks are represented as bits set in a volume bitmap.